mariia-korzun/hw-scope-and-context/README.md

 - check whether the sum of defender's agility and strength(health) is more than the success number.
-- If it is more than defender misses the attack and a message "<Figter's name> attack missed" should be logged to the console
+- If it is more than defender misses the attack and a message "<Figter's name> attack missed" should be logged to the console Note!
+For example:
+'Sasha attack missed' --- This string should be logged.
+This string means that Sasha missed John's attack and his hp property remained the same

-If attack is successful, defenders’ current HP property is decreased by number of points equal to attacker’s damage property and message about successful attack is logged in console.
-Otherwise, message about missed attack is logged.
+- If attack is successful, defenders’ current HP property is decreased by number of points equal to attacker’s damage property and message about successful attack is logged in console.
+Otherwise, message about missed attack is logged..
+For example :
+'John makes 25 damage to Sasha' --- This string should be logged.
+This string means that Sasha's hp property decreased by 25

 ```
 myFighter.attack(myFighter2);